|

 (Return)

-冷謙 Leng Qian, Sixteen Rules for Qin Tones (琴聲十六法 Qinsheng Shiliu Fa)
+冷謙 Leng Qian (?), Sixteen Rules for Qin Tones (琴聲十六法 Qinsheng Shiliu Fa)

-Van Gulik, Lore, pp. 107-116 (compare Xu Hong's 24 Rules);
+Slightly modified from Van Gulik, Lore, pp. 107-116 (compare the 24 Rules of Xu Hong's Xishan Qinkuang);

 the original Chinese can be found there and elsewhere (with some inconsistencies)